Peter Udell

-Peter Udell (born 1934) is an American lyricist and writer, best known for his collaborations with composer Gary Geld.
+Peter Udell (born 1929) is an American lyricist and writer, best known for his collaborations with composer Gary Geld.

-He started his career in popular music in the 1960s, writing lyrics for songs including "Sealed With A Kiss", "Save Your Heart for Me" and "Hurting Each Other".
+He started his career in popular music in the 1960s, writing lyrics for songs including "Sealed With A Kiss", "Ginny Come Lately", "Save Your Heart for Me" and "Hurting Each Other".

 Udell wrote the lyrics and co-wrote the book for the Broadway musicals Purlie (1970), Shenandoah (1975), Angel (1978), Comin' Uptown (1979) and Amen Corner (1983).

 He received a Tony Award for Best Book of a Musical for Shenandoah, and was also nominated for Best Original Score.